 - Book worm: the classic book loving person

-That’s a lot of bookish words!
-But now you have a place to reference when you come across a bookish word, phrase or acronym you might not know.
+That’s a lot of bookish words and phrases!
+Now you have a go-to reference whenever you come across a new bookish term or acronym you don’t recognize.
 Yay!

 Pin It